mbejda/Nodejs-Stanford-Classifier/README.md

 /// BAND
 });
 ```
-After the classifier has been trained, the `syncClassifier()` method syncs the trained dataset with the classifier.
+After the classifier has been trained use the `syncClassifier()` method to sync the trained dataset with the classifier.

 ## Customizing The Classifier